Explore the Bayou Greenways

 One of the most ambitious parks projects in the nation is happening right here in Houston: Bayou Greenways 2020.

-Bayou Greenways 2020 is transforming 3,000 underutilized acres of land along the bayous into linear parks with 150 miles of hike-and-bike trails connecting parks and communities like never before.
+Bayou Greenways 2020 is transforming 3,000 underutilized acres of land along the bayous into linear parks and connecting 150 miles of hike-and-bike trails to parks and communities like never before.

 A PUBLIC-PRIVATE PARTNERSHIP